Our rehoming policy

 If you and the dog are a match, we may come over for a home visit (with your permission, of course!) for our first-time dog owners or for dogs with more specific needs.
 For other adopters, we’ll ask to see a reference from your vet.

 If all goes well, we’ll sign ownership of the dog over to you.
-Rest assured, a full veterinary history and behaviour summary of your new life partner will be provided when you come to collect them.
+Rest assured, a full veterinary history for your new life partner will be provided when you come to collect them.
 For those dogs undergoing training or rehabilitation, we’ll give you plenty of information to help you and your new dog build a positive bond.

 You'll also be given a starter pack that’ll include a lead and some food to kick start your journey together.

-All our dogs will be neutered (unless we’ve been advised not to by a veterinary surgeon), vaccinated and microchipped.
-And should you need behavioural support, our qualified behaviourists will be on hand to help at any point.
+We promote neutering as the most effective method of humanely controlling the dog population and reduce the risk of disease.
+Where a dog goes home with you unneutered, we’ll provide you with a voucher or book your dog in for the procedure with us.
+All our dogs will be vaccinated and microchipped, and should you need behavioural support, our qualified behaviourists will be on hand to help at any point.
 Don’t worry, we’ve got your back.

 Once your new dog has settled in, we’ll be in touch regularly to see how things are going.
 Any problems and we can help with specialist behavioural advice.
 If needed we can arrange a consultation with a behaviourist to help with you with specific issues.